 - Correlation between the location and fundraising trends for startups

-The pie chart represents the percentage distribution of the top 21 sectors which were funded.
+The pie chart represents the percentage distribution of the top 21 sectors which were funded in Q1 2018.
 Below are the highlights of products from different sectors which were based on relatively new/different ideas

-- Enterprise Software retained its market leader position, saw investments in business solutions enabling automated attendance, sales solutions for productivity/effectiveness and ML with human intelligence to deliver insights to sales team – to maintain better relationships, blockchain platform for managing blockchain networks at scale, internet protocol solutions for digital radio Mondiale receivers, SaaS for invoicing, accounting integration, payments, security etc. and payments solutions without internet connectivity, software platform which helps the client build IoT product in weeks time, customer engagement and marketing automation SaaS – loyalty program, a video creation platform.
+- Enterprise Software retained its market leader position.
+In Q1 2018, it saw investments in business solutions enabling automated attendance, sales solutions for productivity/effectiveness and ML with human intelligence to deliver insights to sales team for maintaining better relationships.
+Focus was on blockchain platform for managing blockchain networks at scale, internet protocol solutions for digital radio Mondiale receivers, SaaS for invoicing, accounting integration, payments, security etc. And, payments solutions without internet connectivity, software platform that help clients build IoT product in weeks time got funded.
+Moreover, customer engagement and marketing automation SaaS – loyalty program, and a video creation platform caught attention.

 - FinTech shared the first position with Enterprise Software, saw investments in platforms providing financial services like tax saving, investing and saving money in mutual fund, foreign exchange portfolio management, trading, rate audit, transaction process outsourcing, market risk advisory, retail forex, structured trade finance, currency future broking and foreign exchange broking services, products on the span of health, lifestyle and personal accidents insurance, fundraising platform for non-profit organizations, independent filmmakers and individuals, platform for collateral-free business loans – MSMEs.
 Other investments include peer to peer lending platform in general and catering to blue-collar professionals, marketplace to bring financial institutions to lend to borrowers, an online banking portal, offers banking services such as bank account opening including payments, balance and transaction list, digital banking, bookkeeping, digital cared, invoicing etc., insurance for employee’s benefit, business, life, health, vehicle, home, etc., marketplace for personal loans, home loan, loan against property, gold loan, car loan, business loan, education loan, investment service including FD, recurring deposit, saving account, PPF and taxation service etc., ML products for underwriting and claims decision making in health and life insurance companies, digital token creation services for the trading of real and crypto assets and asset management.